Learn all about prior learning at University of Maryland University College.

 To complete EXCL 301 within one session, you need good time management and organizational skills.
 You will also need college writing skills, as this is a writing-intensive course.
 Since EXCL 301 is demanding, we recommend that you take no more than one other class at the same time.

-If you complete EXCL 301 successfully, you will be eligible to take the supplemental course, EXCL 001, which allows you to submit documentation for courses not previously targeted.
+If you complete EXCL 301 successfully, you will be eligible to take EXCL X001, which allows you to submit documentation for courses not previously targeted.
 If you earn a grade of D or F in EXCL 301, you must repeat EXCL 301 to earn portfolio credit.

-EXCL 301 and x001 are currently available online only.
+EXCL 301 and EXCL X001 are currently available online only.

 EXCL 301 is graded S, D, or F. If you complete EXCL 301 and submit a portfolio, you receive an S (satisfactory) grade, which does not affect your GPA.
 Credit awarded through portfolio evaluation also receives an S grade.